 Having one or more abortions carries little to no risk of future pregnancy complications such as infertility, ectopic pregnancy, miscarriage, or birth defects for future pregnancies.
 Some research suggests that women who have multiple surgical abortions may be slightly more likely to have complications such as low-birth weight babies or pre-term birth.
 This is not to say, however, that abortion causes adverse pregnancy outcomes.
 Instead, some women who have abortions may also have other life events or risk factors that predisposed them to having low-birth weight babies and/or pre-term births (as opposed to the abortion leading to these complications).

 You mention that you want to avoid having another abortion; many women share this feeling and use birth control to avoid becoming pregnant.
 There are several contraception options, including birth control pills, the ring, the patch, the shot (Depo Provera), Implanon, IUDs, and/or condoms.
 Keep in mind that only condoms also reduce the risk of contracting a sexually transmitted infection (STI).
-If you or your partner(s) are students at Columbia, you can talk with a health care provider about what forms of contraception might be right the right option.
-Log on to Open Communicator or call x4-2284 to make an appointment.
-If you are not at Columbia, your health care provider or local Planned Parenthood health center can help.
+Speaking with a health care provider about what forms of contraception might be right for you.